preetisawant/cloud-foundry/cfee_faq.md

 Yes, you can create CFEE instances on-demand, as many as you want in [these regions](https://dev.console.test.cloud.ibm.com/docs/cloud-foundry/index.html#provisioning-targets){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

+## Can a CFEE environment be provisioned across multiple data centers (multi-zone)?
+{: #multizone}
+Yes.
+Starting with CFEE v2.2.0 the CFEE infrastructure (Kubernetes cluster nodes) can be distriburted across multiple data centers (zones) within a given region.

 ## Will I need to start at some minimum capacity?
 {: #minimum-capacity}